IdoBenEzri/Binance-trading-bot/README.md

  Arguments - Websocket ws

- Method print that websocket connection opened.
+ Method prints that websocket connection opened.

 - on_close(ws):
 -
   Arguments - Websocket ws

-  Method print that websocket connection closed.
+  Method prints that websocket connection closed.

 - on_message(ws, message):

-  Arguments - Websocket "ws", webseocket recieved message "message"
+  Arguments - Websocket "ws", webseocket received message "message"

-  Method recieves any update about a coin price change directly from Binance, saving whenever a candlestick closed in the user PosgreSQL database, checks if we currently trading the coin we recieved update on, if we are - method activate the method - "need_to_sell_check", else method activate the method  "need_to_buy_check".
+  Method receives any update about a coin price change directly from Binance, saving whenever a candlestick closed in the user PosgreSQL database, checks if we currently trading the coin we received update on, if we are - method activate the method - "need_to_sell_check", else method activate the method  "need_to_buy_check".

 -  need_to_buy_check(coin,time,currvalue):